-Winding-up (aka liquidation) is the process of dissolving a company during which it completely ceases to do business.
-Its main purpose is to sell off stock, pay off creditors, and distribute any remaining assets to partners or shareholders.
+Winding-up (aka liquidation) is the dissolvement of a company during which it completely ceases to do business.
+Its main purpose is to sell off stock or property, pay off creditors, and distribute any remaining assets to partners or shareholders.

-But how does closing down a company in Hong Kong differ from other parts of the world?
+But how does closing down a company in Hong Kong through liquidation differ from other parts of the world?

-To learn more about winding up a company in Hong Kong, keep reading.
+To learn more about winding up a company in Hong Kong, keep on reading.